GuildCrafts/web-development-js/contracts/000-beginner-web-app-architecture.md

 - how to define or register an `express` route
 - how to respond to an HTTP request within `express`
-- how to render a template in `express`
+- how to render a view in `express`
+- what to google when using two node libraries together

 #### Walkthrough

 Install ejs `npm install --save ejs`

-Create a `./views` directory

 Move the following files like so